Storage Solutions That Transformed Our Garage Makeover

 Here is one more before and after garage makeover shot for good measure before I dive into all of the storage solutions that helped us tame the chaos.

-How We Saved Money on Our Garage Makeover
+How To Save Money On a Garage Makeover

-If you need some garage makeover ideas, here are some ways we saved along with storage solutions that worked for us.
+If you need some garage makeover ideas, here are some ways we saved along with best practice storage solutions.

 Remember when we did our paint storage closet organization project?